 Watch How to Make It (Video)

-- Weetabix / Weet-bix or other wheat biscuits.
+- Weetabix / Weet-bix or other wheat biscuits. (if you can't find wheat biscuits in your country then you could use shredded wheat.

 - Milk for soaking the Weetabix in to create the base.
 Use your favourite milk